primitivefinance/primitive-token-lists/README.md

   - uGas
   - EVIX

-- strike (token that denomentates the strike price)
+- strike (token that denomintates the strike price)
   - DAI

 These lists are used in within the Primitive Interface to provide a community driven, relevant catalog of active Primitive option markets supported by the application and protocol.